heathdbrown/uncle_bob_clean_coding_lessons/README.md

 > Developers need to do their jobs.

-> QA should be done at the beginning and specifies how the user runs.
+> QA should be done at the beginning and specifies how the system runs.